 If this is your first time using your toaster oven’s convection fan know that it can require a few adjustments to the cooking time, temperature and maybe the rack placement too.

-Our main toaster oven (the Breville Smart Oven Pro) has three adjustable rack placements.
+Our main toaster, the Breville Smart Oven Pro (affiliate link) has three adjustable rack placements.

 I like to use the bottom placement for delicate convection baking (like lemon olive oil cupcakes) and the middle placement when we’re going for a crispier texture.